 “We have indicated clinical studies in which label results have been used rather than making dose measurements prior to or during intervention.”

-No commercial products, not even the author’s own company’s, were directly mentioned in the commercial perspective.
+No commercial products – not even the author’s own company’s – were directly mentioned in a commercial perspective.

 3. Dosage from a clinical trial perspective:

 “Reporting of administered dose of glucoraphanin and/or sulforaphane is a poor measure of the bioavailable / bioactive dose of sulforaphane.
 As a consequence, we propose that the excreted amount of sulforaphane metabolites (sulforaphane + sulforaphane cysteine-glycine + sulforaphane cysteine + sulforaphane N-acetylcysteine) in urine over 24 h (2–3 half-lives), which is a measure of “internal dose”, provides a more revealing and likely consistent view of delivery of sulforaphane to study participants.

 Only recently have there been attempts to define minimally effective doses in humans – an outcome made possible by development of consistently formulated, stable, bioavailable broccoli-derived preparations.”

 Dosage from a commercial perspective:

 “Of available SFN clinical trials associated with genes induced via Nrf2 activation, many demonstrate a linear dose-response.
 More recently, it has become apparent that SFN can behave hormetically with different effects responsive to different doses.
 This is in addition to its varying effects on different cell types and consequent to widely varying intracellular concentrations.

 A 2017 clinical pilot study examined the effect of an oral dose of 100 μmol (17.3 mg) encapsulated SFN on GSH [reduced glutathione] induction in humans over 7 days.
 Pre- and postmeasurement of GSH in blood cells that included T cells, B cells, and NK cells showed an increase of 32%.
-The researchers found that in the pilot group of nine participants, age, sex, and race did not influence the outcome.
+Researchers found that in the pilot group of nine participants, age, sex, and race did not influence the outcome.

 Clinical outcomes are achievable in conditions such as asthma with daily SFN doses of around 18 mg daily and from 27 to 40 mg in type 2 diabetes.
 The daily SFN dose found to achieve beneficial outcomes in most of the available clinical trials is around 20-40 mg.”